-Unless stated otherwise in this chapter, all the steps required to set up or change partitions and file systems can be performed using the YaST module.
+Unless stated otherwise in this chapter, all the steps required to set up or change partitions and file systems can be performed using YaST.

-34.2.1 ReiserFS
+13.2.1 ReiserFS

 Officially one of the key features of the 2.4 kernel release, ReiserFS has been available as a kernel patch for 2.2.x SUSE kernels since SUSE Linux version 6.4.
 ReiserFS was designed by Hans Reiser and the Namesys development team.
-It has proven itself to be a powerful alternative to the old Ext2.
+It has proven itself to be a powerful alternative to Ext2.
 Its key assets are better disk space utilization, better disk access performance, and faster crash recovery.